 When Julie suggested a wine getaway in Northern Michigan, I had no idea what to expect.
 I grew up in California, and my appreciation for the U.S. wine scene was fairly limited to my home state.

-It was Traverse City Uncorked, though, and she insisted that the not-to-be-missed wine event was the perfect excuse for five best friends to plan a weekend away together in Northern Michigan.
+It was the perfect season for a wine tour, though, and she insisted that this was the best excuse for five best friends to plan a weekend away together in Northern Michigan.
 When I knew that everyone else was on board, I realized there was no way I could pass it up.

 I met up with Julie, Kate, Emily and Sadie at Grand Traverse Resort and Spa, where Sadie had booked us the Leelanau Suite.
 In addition to incredible views of Grand Traverse Bay and surrounding lush greenery, the suite had a full kitchen, dining area and fireplace.
 The other girls arrived before me, and had stocked up on snacks and a few bottles of bubbly from one of Julie’s favorite Traverse City wineries, L. Mawby.
 When I arrived, they were halfway through a bottle of the Green, a dry white sparkling wine.